 I should put a donate button on this page.
 LOL.

 10/27/2016 ~ A very quiet mouse night, last night.
-In fact, I worried that a rather loud thud from some fallen item the night before had signaled that the mouse was crushed and would therefore never get to see the Mouse House.
+In fact, I worried that a rather loud thud from some fallen item signaled that the mouse was crushed and would therefore never get to see the Mouse House.
 I wished, of course, that the mouse had found the house and had snuggled into the wool sock bits in the sleeping loft and gone soundly to sleep.

 This morning I checked several places I feared might reveal a crushed mouse under something it had unwittingly dislodged.
 Happily no crushed mouse, or otherwise, was found.

 I then noticed that most of the Parmesan, that was just below the tomatoes in the photo above, was gone.
 Since the mouse has consistently chosen peanuts when given a choice of peanuts or a pile of Parmesan, I guessed that the mouse had not found the Mouse House when it ate the Parmesan.
 As an aside, the Parmesan was rancid when it arrived in an order from Amazon.
-It’s possible the mouse doesn’t like rancid Parmesan as much as it likes the fresh contents of Pizza Hut Parmesan packets.
+It’s possible the mouse doesn’t like rancid Parmesan as much as it likes the fresh contents of Pizza Hurt Parmesan packets.